Armenia

 Overnight in Yerevan

 Later, we visit Impact Hub Yerevan, a bustling nonprofit space that brings together Armenia’s civil society leaders.
 You hear from a curated panel of journalists, activists, and change agents whose work has driven transparency, civic engagement, and freedom of expression.
+This dynamic discussion explores how the movement was built, the inner workings of the revolution, and how its outcome affects civil society today.

 Overnight in Yerevan

-We continue through Vayots Dzor, one of Armenia’s premier wine regions and a cradle of human settlement dating back millennia.
-We pause for lunch at NOA Winery, where long tables are set among the sun-dappled vines.
+Today we venture south to Vayots Dzor, one of Armenia’s premier wine regions and a cradle of human settlement dating back millennia.
+We have an al fresco lunch feast at NOA Winery set among the sun-dappled vines.
 Here, local wines meet farm-fresh dishes, creating the perfect backdrop to linger, sip, and savor Armenia’s winemaking heritage.

 We end the day at a boutique, family-run vineyard tucked beneath Vayots Dzor’s crimson cliffs.
-With fine wine, aged cheeses, and local meats, we savor the beauty of the land and the rich flavors of Armenia’s culinary revival.
+With fine wine, fresh fruits, aged cheeses, and local meats, we savor the beauty of the land and the rich flavors of Armenia’s culinary revival.
 Winemaking in Armenia is undergoing a revival after decades of suppression under Soviet mandates that redirected grapes solely to brandy production.
 Today, winemakers are reclaiming ancient traditions and elevating Armenian wine to global acclaim.

 Overnight in Vayots Dzor